-Clery Coordinators are responsible for determining on behalf of our institution whether or not the information being reported to them constitutes a Clery-VAWA crime or incident.
-This determination is based on the information available to them at the time their determination is made; their training and experiences as a law enforcement officer; and the specialized training they have received for classifying Clery-VAWA crimes or incidents.
-When a crime or incident is so determined to be both a Clery-VAWA crime or incident and, said crime or incident, occurred on our Clery geography, then it is included in our annual crime statistics.
-The Clery Act does not require crimes to be reported anonymously.
-It prohibits personally identifiable information from being included in our institution's disclosure of crime statistics.
-Crime reports made to our Clery Coordinators or our CSAs may include personally identifiable information to aid in crime investigation.
-However, the Clery Coordinator must omit this information from the annual security report and the web-based data collection.
-Also, the Clery Coordinator will not identify the victim or the person accused of committing the crime when disclosing the number of reported crimes as part of our annual crime statistics.
+Clery Coordinators determine, on behalf of the institution, whether the information being reported to them constitutes a Clery-VAWA crime or incident.
+This determination is based on the information available to them at the time their determination is made; and the specialized training they have received for classifying Clery-VAWA crimes or incidents.
+When a Clery-VAWA crime or incident is reported as having occurred within our Clery Geography, then it is included in our annual crime statistics.
+While Clery Act does not require crimes to be reported anonymously, it prohibits personally identifiable information from being included in our institution's disclosure of crime statistics.
+Crime reports made to our Clery Coordinators or our CSAs may include personally identifiable information to aid in investigating the report.
+However, the Clery Coordinator omits this information from the annual security report and the web-based data collection.
+Likewise, the Clery Coordinator does not identify the victim or the person accused of committing the crime when disclosing the number of reported crimes as part of our annual crime statistics.